HRI-EU/JSEN/README.md

   RUN in console: node selfSleepExample.js

-  This example show how to get the thread id into a running JSEN thread.
+  This example show how to get own thread id into a running JSEN thread.
   The example shows how a thread can use its id to suspend itself.

 - JSEN/examples/Benchmark/JSENBenchmark.js